What You Need to Know About Notarized Documents

 You can get legal forms notarized in a variety of places.

-Financial institutions: A good place to find a notary is your bank or credit union.
+Financial institutions: Your local bank or credit union is an excellent place to find a notary.
 If you’re an account holder, the service might be free.
 Even if you don’t have an account with a particular financial institution, a notary there may be willing to notarize something for you for a small fee.

 Other businesses: Local and big-name businesses are likely to have notaries.
 Call before making a trip, as services may vary from location to location.